webpack/webpack.js.org/src/content/configuration/output.md

 `string|function`

 The hashing algorithm to use, defaults to `'md5'`.
 All functions from Node.JS' [`crypto.createHash`](https://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm) are supported.
-Since v4.0.0-alpha2 `hashFunction` can now be a constructor to a custom hash function.
+Since `4.0.0-alpha2`, the `hashFunction` can now be a constructor to a custom hash function.
 You can provide a non-crypto hash function for performance reasons.

 ``` js
 hashFunction: require('metrohash').MetroHash64